Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Abstract

 \section{Abstract}

-In \cite{SZJ} the parabolic Kazhdan-Lusztig polynomials for Grassmannians are computed by counting certain Dyck partitions.
-We ``lift'' this combinatorial formula to the intersection cohomology of Schubert varieties in Grassmannians and we obtain many bases of the intersection cohomology which extend (after dualizing) the classical Schubert basis of the ordinary cohomology.
+The parabolic Kazhdan--Lusztig polynomials for Grassmannians can be computed by counting Dyck partitions.
+We ``lift'' this combinatorial formula to the corresponding category of singular Soergel bimodules to obtain bases of the Hom spaces between indecomposable objects.
+In particular, we describe bases of intersection cohomology of Schubert varieties in Grassmannians parametrized by Dyck partitions which extend (after dualizing) the classical Schubert basis of the ordinary cohomology.